 The Change-in-Control Continuity Agreements contain restrictive covenants that provide for (a) perpetual confidentiality and (b) restrictions on interfering with our customers and employees and competing with our business, in each case while employed and for one year thereafter.
-Following a change in control, the covenants in the Change-in-Control Continuity Agreements will be the sole covenants applicable to a NEO and, with respect to any equity award agreements between the Company and the NEO, the restrictive covenants provided under the Change-in-Control Continuity Agreements in any equity award agreements.
+Following a change in control, the covenants in the Change-in-Control Continuity Agreements will be the sole covenants applicable to a NEO and, with respect to any equity award agreements between the Company and the NEO, the restrictive covenants provided under the Change-in-Control Continuity Agreements will replace and supersede the restrictive covenants in any equity award agreements.